The official bit…

 She has worked as a church caretaker, a shoe shop assistant, in accountancy, in health and safety, in IT, and in a library.
 Only one of these prepared her in any way for life as a full-time author.

-She works from her home in Cardiff, sharing her workspace with a pair of demanding cats and an ever-expanding set of model dinosaurs who sometimes like to pretend they are pirates.
+She works from her home in the Welsh mountains, sharing her workspace with a pair of demanding cats and an ever-expanding set of model dinosaurs who sometimes like to pretend they are pirates.

 And the fun bit…

 When I was growing up I always thought that if you weren’t very good at something, you should get out of the way and let someone else do it.
 Now I’m a bit older, I know that this is silly.
 How are you going to get good at something if you don’t try it?
 Here is a top ten list of things I wasn’t very good at but I did them anyway.

 - Playing the piano

 - Making cake (I’m much better at this now)

 - Writing books (really!
 You should see my first drafts.)